Rescue Mission Syracuse: Rescue Mission donation centers in Wegmans

 The privately held American supermarket, Wegmans, hosted Rescue Mission donation centers in their parking lot for decades.
 In 2023, Wegmans decided to terminate its partnership with Rescue Mission.
 Donation Centers in Liverpool/John Glenn, East Syracuse, and Clay/ Great Northern have been closed and are expected to close three more in 2024 including Cicero/ Route 11, DeWitt, and Liverpool/ Taft Road locations.

 Thrifty shopper

 Thrifty Shopper is a retail store owned and operated by Rescue Mission Alliance Syracuse, that offers affordable clothing, household products, and furniture to customers.
 All revenue from Thrifty Shopper store sales will provide food, shelter, and clothing to people who needed.

 Every Thrifty Shopper accepts clothing in any condition, as well as shoes, accessories, linens, books, and electronics & small appliances.
 The stores do not accept mattresses, bed pillows, cribs, sleep sofas, car seats, high chairs, and tires.
 The donations might be sold at either Thrifty Shopper or 3fifteen store.
 Alternatively, it might be donated to one of the agencies' clients or be recycled.

-Rescue Mission Syracuse now has 19 Thrifty Shoppers and two 3fifteen stores around the Upstate New York area.
+Rescue Mission Syracuse now has 19 Thrifty Shoppers and three 3fifteen stores around the Upstate New York area.